MahdiSheikhi/ChatGPT-Training-Guide/README.md

 ![DAX New function](https://github.com/MahdiSheikhi/ChatGPT-Training-Guide/blob/main/Assests/DAX-New-Function.png)
 https://learn.microsoft.com/en-us/dax/new-dax-functions
 <br /><br />
-You can find trainining content here or download from following link: [ChatGPT-training-sample](https://github.com/MahdiSheikhi/ChatGPT-Training-Guide/blob/main/ChatGPT-training-sample.txt)
+You can find training content here or download from following link: [ChatGPT-training-sample](https://github.com/MahdiSheikhi/ChatGPT-Training-Guide/blob/main/ChatGPT-training-sample.txt)
 <br /><br />

 Now send training content for ChatGPT to train it
 <br /><br />

-## ChatGPT Training Contnet
+## ChatGPT Training Conten
-I want to introduce you new DAX function with following structure and definition.
+I want to introduce a new DAX function to you with following structure and definition.
 Then, I am going to give you sample to completely understand New DAX function.

 ROWNUMBER Returns the unique ranking for the current context within the specified partition, sorted by the specified order.
 If a match cannot be found then then rownumber is blank.